git-town/git-town/website/src/commands/config-ship-delete-tracking-branch.md

 # git town config ship-delete-tracking-branch [(yes|no)]

-The _push-new-branches_ configuration command displays or updates the ship-delete-tracking-branch configuration setting.
+The _ship-delete-tracking-branch_ configuration command displays or updates the ship-delete-tracking-branch configuration setting.
 If set to `yes`, [ship](ship.md) deletes the tracking branch of shipped branches.
 Disable this if your code hosting service deletes shipped branches on its end.